Mike Dunleavy (politician): Repeal of SB91 and other initiatives

-In January 2019, Dunleavy announced that he would declare "war on criminals" by proposing four bills that would increase criminal penalties for sexual offenses; reverse a range of reductions to sentences; add a new category of crime called terroristic threatening; increase bail and give judges more discretion in how people charged with crimes are released before trials; and reduce the use of parole.
-He said, "If you are a criminal, this is the beginning of the end for your activities", and "If you’re going to assault people—if you’re going to engage in sexual assaults, physical assaults—this is going to be a very unsafe place for you.
-We’re not going to tolerate it at all."
+In January 2019, Dunleavy announced that he would repeal and replace SB91 and declare "war on criminals" by proposing four bills that would increase criminal penalties for sexual offenses; reverse a range of reductions to sentences; add a new category of crime called terroristic threatening; increase bail and give judges more discretion in how people charged with crimes are released before trials; and reduce the use of parole.
+He said, "If you are a criminal, this is the beginning of the end for your activities", and "If you're going to assault people—if you're going to engage in sexual assaults, physical assaults—this is going to be a very unsafe place for you.
+We're not going to tolerate it at all."
+One of these bills, House Bill 49 (HB49), passed the legislature and repealed many reforms made in 2016.
+On Twitter, Dunleavy posted, "Public safety has been priority # 1 for my admin, I'm pleased the House has passed legislation to repeal the failed SB91 & replace it with common sense crime laws that will give police, judges, & prosecutors the tools they need to address the crime wave in Alaska."
+He signed HB49 into law on July 8, 2019.